ShootingKing-AM/Obsidian_to_Anki_wiki/Config.md

 * Target Deck Line - The string that signals "the line beneath me is the name of the target deck".
 Defaults to TARGET DECK.
 * File Tags Line - The string that signals "the line beneath me is the set of tags that should be added to all notes from this file".
 Defaults to FILE TAGS.
 * Delete Regex Note Line - The string that signals "the line beneath me is an id string for a regex note that should be deleted."
 Defaults to DELETE.

-# Added Media
-This section is reserved for the script to keep track of what media files it has added.
-You can clear this by running the script with the `-m` flag.

-In a future update, I'll move this out to a dedicated 'data' file.